Roncesvalles Animal Hospital

 Most types of ticks require three hosts during a two-year lifespan.
 Each tick stage requires a blood meal before it can reach the next stage.
 Hard ticks have four life stages: egg, larva, nymph, and adult.
 Larvae and nymphs must feed before they detach and molt.
 Adult female ticks can engorge, increasing their weight by more than 100 fold.
 After detaching, an adult female tick can lay approximately 3,000 eggs.

-During the egg-laying stage, ticks lay eggs in secluded areas with dense vegetation.
-The eggs hatch within two weeks.
-Some species of ticks lay 100 eggs at a time, others lay 3,000 to 6,000 per batch.
-Once the eggs hatch, the ticks are in the larval stage, during which time the larvae move into grass and search for their first blood meal.
-At this stage, they will attach themselves for several days to their first host, usually a bird or rodent, and then fall onto the ground.
-The nymph stage begins after the first blood meal is completed.
-Nymphs remain inactive during winter and start moving again in spring.
-Nymphs find a host, usually a rodent, pet, or human.
-Nymphs are generally about the size of a freckle.
-After this blood meal, ticks fall off the host and move into the adult stage.
 Throughout the autumn, male and female adults find a host, which is again usually a rodent, pet, or human.
 The adult female feeds for 8 to 12 days.
 The female mates while still attached to her host.
 Both ticks fall off, and the males die.
 The female remains inactive through the winter and in the spring lays her eggs in a secluded place.
 If adults cannot find a host animal in the fall, they can survive in leaf litter until the spring.

 Keep ticks off your pet by keeping your dog or cat on a tick preventive.
 Even indoor-only pets are at risk because ticks can hitch a ride inside on your clothing or shoes.
 Tick preventives are safe and effective at controlling ticks and the diseases they carry.
 Call us to get your pet protected today!

 Don’t panic if you find a tick on your dog or cat, even if your pet is on a preventive.
 Some preventives kill ticks after they’ve come in contact with your pet.
 Ticks can hide under your pet’s fur, so as an added measure of protection, we recommend checking your pet for ticks every time your pet comes in from outside.
-And don’t hesitate to ask us any questions you might have.